 She joined Fieger Law in July 2018 with the goal of making a difference for clients and being a voice for them that they otherwise don’t have.

-Milica was selected by Super Lawyers as a 2018 Michigan Rising Star, and was awarded the certificate of Exceptional Achievement by the Criminal Defense of Attorneys of Michigan.
+Milica was selected Super Lawyers as a 2018 Michigan Rising Star and was awarded the certificate of Exceptional Achievement by the Criminal Defense of Attorneys of Michigan.
 In 2017, she received the AVVO Client’s Choice Award.

-The daughter of Montenegrin immigrants, she speaks Spanish, Serbo-Croatian, Bosnian and Macedonian.
-In her free time she enjoys reading, blogging and spending time with family.
+The daughter of Montenegrin immigrants, she speaks Spanish, Servo-Croatian, Bosnian and Macedonian.
+In her free time, she enjoys reading, blogging and spending time with family.